Skip to content

 smaller line

-For most of human history our only information about the Universe came from visible light.
+For most of human history, our only information about the Universe came from visible light.
 Later we learned to detect other forms of electromagnetic radiation like infrared and radio waves.
-Today we can finally detect gravitational waves, and that opens the door to fundamentally new ways of observing and understanding the Universe.
+Now we can detect gravitational waves, opening the door to new ways of observing and understanding the Universe.
+Astronomers, cosmologists, physicists, and computer scientists in the Gravity & the Extreme Universe program ask questions about the nature of extreme gravity, the origin and evolution of the universe, and the structure of compact objects such as black holes and neutron stars, as well as profound questions about fundamental physics and astrophysics.

 We invite experts in industry, civil society, healthcare and government to join fellows in our Gravity & the Extreme Universe program for in-depth, cross-sectoral conversations that drive change and innovation.